qtweng/PX4-user_guide/en/computer_vision/collision_prevention.md

 The vehicle restricts the maximum velocity in order to slow down as it gets closer to obstacles, and will stop movement when it reaches the minimum allowed separation.
 In order to move away from (or parallel to) an obstacle, the user must command the vehicle to move toward a setpoint that does not bring the vehicle closer to the obstacle.
-The algorithm will make minor adjustments to the setpoint direction if it is determined that a "better" setpoint exists within a fixed margin on either side of the requested setpoint.
+The algorithm will make minor adjustments to the setpoint direction if it is determined that a “better” setpoint exists within a fixed margin on either side of the requested setpoint.

 Users are notified through _QGroundControl_ while _Collision Prevention_ is actively controlling velocity setpoints.